Firecracker Meatballs

 • Fast.
 From prep to plate, this entire dish takes less than 20 minutes to make.

 • Super versatile.
-I typically serve them over rice or noodles, but they work just as well as a fun appetizer.
+I typically serve them over rice or noodles, but they also work well as a fun appetizer.
 My little ones love them in hoagie rolls as a meatball sub.

 • Ground pork OR ground chicken.
 While most firecracker meatball recipes call for ground chicken, I prefer using ground pork.
 I find the pork retains the flavors better and yields a juicier meatball.

 • Breadcrumbs.
-I used panko breadcrumbs, but the standard kind works too.
+I used panko breadcrumbs, but the standard kind works just as well.

 • Parmesan cheese.
 Freshly grated.
 The flavor is unmatchable, and it melts better.